apduvuri/Migrate-to-AzureDBPostgreSQL/migration-service-Azure-DB-PostgreSQL/Online-Migrations/AWS-RDS-to-Flexible-online-migration-using-portal.md

 ### Enabling CDC as source

 - test_decoding logical decoding plugin is used to capture the changed records from the source.
-- In the source PostgreSQL instance, set the following parameters and values in the `postgresql.conf` configuration file:
+- In the source PostgreSQL instance, modify the following parameters by creating a new parameter group:
-    - Set `wal_level = logical`
+    - Set `rds.logical_replication = 1`
     - Set `max_replication_slots` to a value greater than 1, the value should be equal to greater than the number of databases selected for migration.
     - Set `max_wal_senders` to a value greater than 1, should be set to at least the same as `max_replication_slots`, plus the number of senders already used on your instance.
     - The `wal_sender_timeout` parameter ends replication connections that are inactive longer than the specified number of milliseconds.
-The default for an on-premises PostgreSQL database is `60000 milliseconds (60 seconds)`.
+The default for an AWS RDS for PostgreSQL instance is `30000 milliseconds (30 seconds)`.
 Setting the value to 0 (zero) disables the timeout mechanism and is a valid setting for migration.

 ### Networking

 Networking is required to establish a successful connectivity between source and target.

-- You need to setup Express route/ IP Sec VPN/ VPN tunnelling while connecting your source from on-premises/Azure virtual machine to Azure.
+- You need to setup Express route/ IP Sec VPN/ VPN tunnelling while connecting your source from AWS RDS to Azure.
 - For detailed information on the networking setup required when using the migration service in Azure Database for PostgreSQL, please refer to the following Microsoft documentation - [Migration Service in Azure Database for PostgreSQL network setup](https://learn.microsoft.com/en-us/azure/postgresql/migrate/migration-service/how-to-network-setup-migration-service)

 ### Extensions